vinitngr/ownacar/README.md

 - Node.js and npm
 - Neon database setup with appropriate credentials
-- Firebase project with authentication enabled
+- Firebase and client setup

 ### Installation